AdrianoFerreiraOliveira/AdrianoFerreiraOliveira/README.md

-### Olá eu sou o Adriano Ferreira de Oliveira!
-Seja bem vindo ao meu perfil! 👋
+###  Hi, I'm Adriano Ferreira de Oliveira!
+Welcome to my profile! 👋

 - 🔭 I am Adriano Ferreira de Oliveira, graduated in Business Administration and Software Analysis and Development, with a postgraduate degree in Big Data.